 top of page

-In May 2022, I had the honor of welcoming the son and grandson of Canadian WW2 veteran Donald Moar, who landed on Juno Beach on DDay with his brother Fred (nicknamed "Toot"), both part of the North Shore Regiment.
+In May 2022, I had the honor of guiding the son and grandson of Canadian WWII veteran Donald Moar.
+Donald landed on Juno Beach on D-Day alongside his brother, Fred "Toot" Moar.
+Both brothers served as officers in the prestigious North Shore (New Brunswick) Regiment, 3rd Canadian Infantry Division.

 Donald Moar plaque at the Juno Beach Center